SC34 Electrical Safety

 • Electrical circuits or equipment whose singular source of supply is batteries are not part of the system (such as test equipment, unless it is connected to the system)

-Electrical Authorised Person - A person who has been appointed in writing by the Electrical Authorising Engineer on behalf of the Director to be responsible for the implementation and operation of this SHE Code.
+A person who has been appointed in writing by the Authorising Engineer on behalf of the Director to be responsible for the implementation and operation of this SHE Code.

-Electrical Nominated person - A person certified by an Electrical Authorised Person or Electrical Authorising Engineer for defined work and with suitable and sufficient technical knowledge and experience to prevent injury, and who has:
+A person certified by an Authorised Person or Authorising Engineer for defined work and with suitable and sufficient technical knowledge and experience to prevent injury, and who has:

 • an adequate knowledge of electricity to undertake the defined work activity;